 vision.KalmanFilter object directly.

 The Kalman filter assumes that motion and measurement models are linear, and that the uncertainty in each model follows a Gaussian distribution.
 When these assumptions are incorrect, if the object maneuvers, or when the measurements are incomplete, you must use another tracking filter.
 The Sensor Fusion and Tracking Toolbox™ provides additional tracking filters.
-For more details, see Estimation Filters (Sensor Fusion and Tracking Toolbox).
+For more details, see Introduction to Estimation Filters (Sensor Fusion and Tracking Toolbox).

 Data association is the process of associating detections corresponding to the same physical object across frames.
 The temporal history of a particular object consists of multiple detections, called a track.
 A track representation can include the entire history of the previous locations of the object.
 Alternatively, it can consist of only the last known location and current velocity of the object.